disintar/toncli/docs/advanced/multiple_contracts.md

 ## So I want to manage many smart contracts and have them all in one project

-`tncli` support multiple smart contracts structure.
+`toncli` support multiple smart contracts structure.

 I'll try to explain it on `wallet` example: